 (A) Breathing masks;

 (C) Ear and hearing protectors;

 (G) Paint or dust respirators;

 (H) Protective gloves;

 (K) Tool belts; and

 (37) Sport or recreational equipment: means items designed for human use and worn in conjunction with an athletic or recreational activity that are not suitable for general use.
 "Sport or recreational equipment" is mutually exclusive of and may be taxed differently than apparel within the definition of "clothing," "clothing accessories or equipment," and "protective equipment."
 The following list contains examples and is not intended to be an all-inclusive list.
 "Sport or recreational equipment" shall include:

 (B) Cleated or spiked athletic shoes;

-(C) Gloves, including, but not limited to, baseball, bowling, boxing, hockey, and golf;
+(C) Gloves, including baseball, bowling, boxing, hockey, and golf;

 (E) Hand and elbow guards;